Risk-Sensitive Specialist Routing for Volatility Forecasting: Framework and Method

 The forecasting target is next-day realized variance, proxied by the squared Garman--Klass volatility proxy \cite{garman1980estimation}.
 Let $\mathrm{gk\_proxy}_{t+1}$ denote the next-day Garman--Klass volatility proxy, and define

 At each forecast date, forecasts are generated from a model pool that includes both econometric and machine-learning forecasters.
-In the baseline implementation, this pool consists of HAR-RV, GARCH-t (GARCH with Student-$t$ innovations), FIGARCH, GRU (gated recurrent unit), and XGBoost (extreme gradient boosting).
+In the baseline implementation, this pool consists of HAR-RV, GARCH(1,1)-t, FIGARCH(1,1)-t, GRU (gated recurrent unit), and XGBoost (extreme gradient boosting).